lmwidmayer/datafairy/README.md

 <img src="man/figures/logo.svg" align="right" height="139" />

-The datafairy is grants you basic data handling wishes: The packages includes helper functions for creating minimaistic codebooks or describe numeric and factor data.
+The datafairy is grants you basic data handling wishes: The packages includes helper functions for creating minimaistic codebooks or describing numeric and factor data.

 ## Installation